chinna-DS/Electric_Vehicle_Sales_Analysis_Power_BI/README.md

 Imagine yourself as Peter Pandey and perform the following tasks.

 - Analyze electric vehicle sales data to address both primary and secondary research questions.
-- design a dashboard and present the insights from the analysis to the Chief, Bruce Haryali.
+- Design a dashboard and present the insights from the analysis to the Chief, Bruce Haryali.

 ## Data Model